will123195/bleh/README.md

 #### partials/

 Partials can be included in other templates.
-Partials have neither `js`, `css`, nor a route (url) associated with them.
+Partials are just plain ol' handlebars templates.

 ```html
 <div>